Shyrro/AReallyBadDay/README.md

 This project has been made under 72h for the LudumDare 47.
 The theme of the jam was : "Stuck in a loop".
+The LudumDare is a game jam where you have to make a game under a certain amount of time with a certain theme.
+More details on : ldjam.com .

 # Idea